-

 The Allen County Sheriff’s Office is alerting the public that a man missing since Friday from a Lima Nursing Home has been found alive.

 According to a release by Lt.
-Gary Hook, Henry Brown, 85, was found at approximately 9:30 p.m.
+Hook, Henry Brown, 85, was found at approximately 9:30 p.m.
 Saturday by deputies in a dense wooded area a quarter mile away from the Liberty Retirement Center, from which he went missing more than 24 hours earlier.

 Brown was transported by the American Township Fire Department to Mercy Health-St. Rita’s for medical treatment, according to the release.
 No word on Brown’s condition was given.